Past CGS Fellows

-Kuo, the 2020-21 Predoctoral Fellow at the Albritton Center for Grand Strategy, is a PhD candidate in Political Science at the George Washington University.
+Kendrick Kuo, the 2020-21 CGS Predoctoral Fellow, earned his PhD in political science at the George Washington University and is an Assistant Professor in the Strategic and Operational Research Department at the U.S. Naval War College.
 His research focuses on military effectiveness, innovation, and defense policy.
-He holds an MA in International Affairs and International Economics from the Johns Hopkins School of Advanced International Studies and a BA in International Affairs and Religion from the George Washington University.
+He holds an MA in international affairs and international economics from the Johns Hopkins School of Advanced International Studies (SAIS) and a BA in international affairs and religion from the George Washington University.

-Lee, the 2019-20 CGS Postdoctoral Fellow, studies international security and institutions with a regional focus on East Asia.
+Jeongseok Lee, the 2019-20 CGS Postdoctoral Fellow, studies international security and institutions with a regional focus on East Asia.
 His book project examines the origins and evolution of the U.S. bilateral alliance network in Asia, drawing on insights from the literature on social choice theory, asymmetrical bargaining, organizational effectiveness, and institutional evolution.
 His research has also been supported by the Lynde and Harry Bradley Foundation, the Center for International Security Studies, and the East Asian Studies Program at Princeton University.